intel/dffml/docs/tutorials/rolling_alice/0000_architecting_alice/0004_writing_the_wave.md

 # Volume 0: Chapter 4: Writing the Wave

-> This tutorial was written by echoing examples to the shell, then code
-> blocking the relevant console commands.
-We're going to use what we build
-> here to allow tutorial writers to either speak the echo commands and we'll
-> later insert them into the asciinema recordings we scrape the commands and
-> outputs from.
-We could also use the date on the filename we record too plus
-> the offsets to calculate point in time for a given recording. asciicast
-> recordings have new content with a time delta stamp from the last read/write,
-> we probably need to ensure recording are not made with `--idle-time-limit`
-> for this.
-If we can get streaming working for the lines of asciinema output,
-> critical piece here is ensuring writes are flushed on each line asciinema
-> side, pretty sure this is the case but we need to check.
-Then we could
-> potentially run these updates markdown comments realtime, Alice doing it
-> sitting alongside of course.

 We want Alice to be as easy to communicate with as possible so that she can be the most helpful possible.